Skip to content

 RemoveServers - boolean - optional

 Attempt to remove excess capacity from pool if boundary change results in negative incremental capacity requirement for interval.
 Default is false.
+Can only be used with SimulationType 'Optimal'.

 What's a negative incremental capacity requirement?